leonsomed/futured/README.md

 ## Disclaimer

 It is important to consider that futured is a simple HTTP service and as such it is vulnerable to numerous attacks that can reveal sensitive information.
 Such as the hash (before the configured future date), the target date, and the secret associated to the hash.
 Of course, this would only happen if the attacker is sophisticated enough.
-As such you should use under your own resposability.
+As such you should use it under your own responsability.
 Realistically speaking, this could only happen if someone happens to get physical or remote access to the machine.
 This most likely could happen by court mandate or when running in an insecure cloud.
 Also, access could be achieved via some vulnerability, however, to mitigate against that the service relies only on native modules.

 futured was designed to be only one part of a dead man's switch, it is not enough for an attacker to gain access to this service, they would also need to have access to the encrypted content that is protected by the time-based hash returned by this service.
 That content is not stored or referenced in this service at all.
-Therefor plan your strategy accordingly.
+Therefore plan your strategy accordingly.

-## Possible setup
+## Possible use cases

 - App connects to futured service thourgh Tor or a secure VPN and requests today's date from start of day like: 2026-01-15T00:00:00.000Z
 - App decrypts file with hash received to reveal a script and media files